LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

 [lesson_03: INFO] Computing intersections with bounding boxes took 11.4 seconds.
 [lesson_03: INFO] Mesh had 0 intersection pairs
 ```

+> :clapper:  Let's run a few examples on different meshes

 ### Next time:
 In this lesson, we ported out naive self-intersection algorithm to different execution space with the help of RAJA and Umpire.
 This accelerated our compute time, but did not help with the algorithmic complexity of the algorithm.
 In the next lesson, we will introduce a better algorithm based on a spatial index that, for reasonable meshes, should considerably reduces the expected work per triangle.